Dennis Hastert says his sex-abuse accuser should return the hush money

 Individual A's "retention of the $1.7 million is unjust," his attorneys wrote.

-Not only does Hastert want his money back, he thinks Individual A should pay him attorney's fees.
+Not only does Hastert want his money back, he thinks Individual A should pay his attorney's fees.

-At his sentencing, Hastert pointedly did not admit to molesting four accusers who have come forward, saying only that he "mistreated" and "took advantage" of them.
+At his sentencing, Hastert admitted he "mistreated" and "took advantage" of former students who came forward to say they were molested -- three of them anonymously.

 "What I did was wrong and I regret it," he said at the time.